nnordby/twain/pages/doc_creation/doc_architecture.md

 ![Figure 4](https://screencast-o-matic.com/screenshots/pp/VXh/1496188249601-88534.png)

 {% include note.html content="This is my note.
 All the content I type here is treated as a single paragraph." %}
+{% include tip.html content="This is my tip.
+All the content I type here is treated as a single paragraph." %}
+{% include important.html content="This is my important info.
+All the content I type here is treated as a single paragraph." %}
+{% include warning.html content="This is my warning.
+All the content I type here is treated as a single paragraph." %}
+{% include callout.html content="This is my primary callout.
+It has a border on the left whose color you define by passing a type parameter.
+I typically use this style of callout when I have more information that I want to share, often spanning multiple paragraphs. " type="default" %}

 {% include links.html %}